allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 The build ID is appended to the destination root.
 That dataset root replaces each source's top-level storage prefix (for example, `s3://ai2-llm/preprocessed`).
-The remaining source directory, including lower groups such as vigintiles, is unchanged.
-Execution units are partitioned within those source directories and numbered with eight-digit directories (`00000000`, `00000001`, ...).
-Execution-unit IDs use the same globally incrementing eight-digit format; category names and hashes are not embedded in IDs.
+A category backed by one source directory keeps that directory.
+When one category combines several lower groups, such as vigintiles, its destination keeps their common source hierarchy and replaces the varying lower-group segment with the YAML category name.
+The planner packs the entire category against the worker-disk limit; source-directory boundaries do not create execution units.
+A category gets more than one unit only when its estimated working set requires it.
+Unit destinations and globally unique unit IDs use zero-padded eight-digit counters (`00000000`, `00000001`, ...).

 The output is grouped by purpose: